Bristol 412: Bristol Beaufighter

 The Beaufighter, named after the Bristol Beaufighter, a Second World War heavy fighter aircraft produced by Bristol Aeroplane Company (the parent of Bristol cars until 1960), was still designed by Zagato but now fully factory-bodied at Filton, had very similar styling to the original 412 except for the four-headlamp layout.

 The earliest cars had a fixed roof over the driver and passenger containing a glass sunroof.
 They also featured a new dashboard design.
 Later cars reverted to the lift out panel as per the 412, whilst retaining the glass sunroof and saw the dashboard design return to that used in the 412.

-The easiest way to visually distinguish between early and later models is the latter feature a bright metallic strip above the windscreen connecting to the tops of the A-pillars (refer to the image of the white Beaufighter (RAF 8M) above), which is absent on the early cars (refer to the image of the red Beaufighter (OOY 974W) in the page description).
+The easiest way to visually distinguish between early and later models is the latter feature a bright metallic strip above the windscreen connecting to the tops of the A-pillars (refer to the image of the white Beaufighter, RAF 8M, above), which is absent on the early cars (refer to the image of the red Beaufighter (OOY 974W) in the page description).

-The 5.9-litre V8 engine was upgraded by the addition of a Rotomaster turbocharger which increased power and torque by approximately 30%, giving the Beaufighter a maximum speed of 241 km/h, limited by gearing, and a 0-60mph time of around 6 seconds.
+The 5.9-litre V8 engine was upgraded by the addition of a Rotomaster turbocharger which increased power and torque by approximately 30%, giving the Beaufighter a maximum speed of over 241 km/h, limited by gearing, and a 0-60mph time of around 6 seconds.
 To cope with the extra torque, the Torqueflite automatic gearbox that had been a constant in every Bristol since the 407 was upgraded with a stronger, thicker propeller shaft and a torque converter taken from the 440 cuin RB engine found in Chrysler's top-of-the-line models during the 1970s.

 The Beaufighter was first built in 1980 and continued until 1993.
 “Fewer than 20” were made, according to the Bristol Cars website.

 The BOC website lists twenty eight (28) Beaufighter cars.